CailCode/cookie/README.md

 >Cookie is a Spyware created for educationl purpose only so use this only in a protected and authorized environment.

 # What does it do?
 It's a spyware so... spy!
-It can do every thing through the __cmd__ (it works only on Windows), and it is also a __keylogger__ so it can read what the victim is typing on his keyboard.
+It can send all sorts of commands to the pc victim, and it is also a __keylogger__ so it can read what the victim is typing on his keyboard.

 # How is it structred?
 >Cookie_Client